AI4Bharat/indicTrans/README.md

 Refer to this colab notebook on how to use python to hit the API endpoints--> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AI4Bharat/indicTrans/blob/main/indicTrans_hosted_api_inference.ipynb)

 ### Accessing on ULCA
-You can try out our models at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filtering for IndicTrans models.
+You can try out our models at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filter for IndicTrans models.

 ## Running Inference
 ### Command line interface